muratk5n/thirdwave/en/2022/02/h2-end-use.md

 liquid hydrogen tanks of 70 tons, will carry 240 TEUs with deadweight of 5,000 tons.

+Entire trains can run on fuel-cells.
+On Sep 15 2022 the hydrogen train Alstom Coradia iLint broke world record to travel >1000 kilometers on a single filling of hydrogen tank.
+The thread on the entire trip is chronicled [here](https://twitter.com/Alstom/status/1570255996299378691).
+The Coradia iLint is fitted with two roof-mounted hydrogen tanks, one on each car, each with a maximum capacity of 94 kg.
+The hydrogen is contained in 24 pressurised canisters in each tank.
+There is one fuel cell mounted on the roof of each car.
+Both provide electricity for the two main traction motors, each rated at 314 kW.

 Homes can utilize H2 based fuel-cells to power entire households.
 A 2 KW fuel-cell system will use up 80 kg of H2 annually, and is more than enough to power home devices.
 Note that as a by-product fuel-cells